stevenharman/git_tracker/README.md

 ## Installation

-### 1) Install the `git-tracker` executable
+### 1) Install the `git-tracker` binary

-You need to get the `git-tracker` executable on your system, and then you need to install the *git hook* into your local Git repository.
+You need to get the `git-tracker` binary onto your system, and then you need to install the *git hook* into your local Git repository.

 - via [Homebrew][homebrew] (preferred)